 CATEGORY AREAS RATING

 1 Curriculum and Instruction D

 2 Personnel/Professional Development C

 3 Assessment/Student Performance D

 4 Finance and Operations N/A

 5 Insurance С

-6 Food Service C
+6 Food Service c

-7 Facilities and Environment С
+7 Facilities and Environment C

 8 Governance С

 9 ESOL/ELL Services С

-10 ESE Services .
-D
+10 ESE Services D

 11 Transportation C

-dr 2/26/14
+drz/26/14

-Ratings were assigned based on the following criteria: Compliant The Category Areas were found to be acceptable; no critical component was found deficient or only one area of a category was found to be deficient and this one area was not a critical component.
+The same of the sa Ratings were assigned based on the following criteria: Compliant The Category Areas were found to be acceptable; no critical component was found deficient or only one area of a category was found to be deficient and this one area was not a critical component.
 A critical component is defined as one that impedes the health, safety, and/or welfare of the student.
 A critical area may also pertain to ESE, ESOL, or student achievement.
 Deficient Three or more areas were found to be deficient and/or one critical area in a category was cited as deficient.